ZeddyWon1/zeddy-tech-portfolio/README.md

 # my-portfolio
-you are welcome to my web dev project
+you are welcome to my tech portfolio